DrMarkusVoss/pumla/pumla_UsersGuide.md

 ### `PUMLAPutAllElementsOfStereotype( st : string )`
 Put all elements with stereotype `st` onto the diagram.

+### `PUMLAPutAllElementsWithTagValue($tag : string, $value : string (optional))`
+Put all elements with the given tag value combination onto the diagram.
+This command is intended to be used on component and deployment diagrams, therefore classes elements will be wrapped in notes, so that they can coexist with other element types on the same diagram.
+The `value` argument is optional, so you can also use only tags without giving the values argument a concrete value.
+This command will then see that the tag argument is set, the value argument is treated as empty string by default.

 ### `PUMLAPutDynamicElement( alias : string )`
 Put a dynamic element onto the diagram in a way that it can be mixed with static diagram elements.
 PlantUML has a lot of pitfalls when it comes to mixing elements